ROCm/aomp/docs/SPACKINSTALL.md

-# Spack Source Install V 0.7-5 (DEV)
+# Build and Install From Release Source Tarball

-Build and install from sources is possible with spack.
-Source build requires build dependencies.
+The AOMP build and install from the release source tarball can be done manually or with spack.
+Building from source requires a number of platform dependencies.
 These dependencies are not yet provided with the spack configuration file.
-So if you are using spack to build aomp, you must install the prerequisites listed below.
+So if you are building from source either manually or building with spack, you must install the prerequisites for the platforms listed below.

 ## Source Build Prerequisites

-To build AOMP from source with spack you must: 1. install certain distribution packages, 2. ensure the KFD kernel module is installed and operating, 3. create the Unix video group, and 4. install spack.
+To build AOMP from source you must: 1. install certain distribution packages, 2. ensure the KFD kernel module is installed and operating, 3. create the Unix video group, and 4. install spack if required.

 ### 1. Required Distribution Packages